 The hike is rocky terrain and dirt, with some narrow paths to get through.
 For the most part, we had to walk one behind the other.

 The hike is fairly easy.
-However, you would have to have a decent level of fitness to get through the climb.
+However, you would have to have a decent fitness level to get through the climb.
 I think this hike is one of the easier climbs compared to the other routes that people hike.
 You also need to be careful walking down the mountain village as the dirt and rocks can be very slippery.

 During our hike, we passed by many Businesses.
 There were Berber men selling merchandise like carpets.
 Others were trying to sell spices and jewelry.
-The spices, bracelets, etc. would just be sitting on some rocks with someone next to the products.
+The spices, bracelets, etc., would just be sitting on some rocks with someone next to the products.

 Walking and Admiring